laramartin/android_tutorials/database_sqlite.md

 ## Create a Contract class
 - To define the database schema
 - To declare the database name and version, tables and columns names
+- In this example, the contract class is called `StockContract`

 ```
 public class StockContract {